 With regard to Trotskyism research, we can mention the following archival collections held by the BDIC:

-Arbejdermuseet & Arbejderbevægelsens Bibliotek og Arkiv (The Workers Museum & The Labour Movement Library and Archives) has recently been formed by a merger of the two institutions reflected in its now official name.
+Arbejdermuseet & Arbejderbevægelsens Bibliotek og Arkiv (The Workers Museum & The Labour Movement Library and Archives) some years ago has been formed by a merger of the two institutions reflected in its now official name.
 Arbejderbevægelsens Bibliotek og Arkiv (ABA for short) - the Labour Movement Library and Archive - was founded in 1909 aimed at collecting material relating to the Danish and international working class movements in all their aspects including trade union orientations.
 ABA functions as an independent and nonprofit organization, funds are provided by Landsorganisationen i Danmark (LO, the Confederation of Danish Trade Unions) and by the Danish government.
 It is the biggest facility of its kind in Northern Europe.
-The address is Rømergade 22, DK 1362 Copenhagen K, tel.: +45-33932575, e-mail: firstname.lastname@example.org.
+The address is Rømersgade 22, DK 1362 Copenhagen K, tel.: +45-33932575, e-mail: firstname.lastname@example.org.